Seeking re-election in temple town, PM Modi to file nomination from Varanasi today

 Varanasi, Apr 26: After a massive roadshow through the city and Ganga Aarti on Thursday, Prime Minister Narendra Modi will file his nomination papers from Varanasi constituency on Friday for the ongoing Lok Sabha elections 2019.

-Modi is scheduled to set off for Kal Bhairon temple where he will offer his prayers before filing his nomination papers.
+Modi is scheduled to set off for Kal Bhairov temple where he will offer his prayers before filing his nomination papers.
 Once he has completed the paperwork, the PM is scheduled to hold a press conference at around 12.30 PM.

 Amid chants of 'Modi, Modi,' it was a homecoming of sorts for the Prime Minister who arrived in his Parliamentary constituency of Varanasi where he will be filing his nomination on Friday for Lok Sabha elections.